 Have you ever patterned your turkey shotgun?
-I mean really put it through the paces with several different manufacturers’ loads and shot sizes to determine what shoots the best through your gun?
+I mean really put it through the paces to determine what chokes and loads shoot the best through your gun?
 I can tell you that each gun is a bit different and something is going to perform best.
 Don’t just shoot what your local sporting goods store has on sale.
 Take an hour, some butcher paper or targets, cardboard boxes, maybe a realty sign, a sharpie and go somewhere safe to shoot.

 Check out how your gun performs at 25, 35 and 45 yards.
 I know you’ll want to try 55 to 60 yards, but please think twice before ever shooting at a turkey at this distance.
 These new loads and chokes have hunters thinking they can regularly do this now, but please use caution.
 You don’t want to cripple an old bird.
 They deserve more than that.

 I’ve been pleased with the Browning Full Strut Turkey choke that came with my Browning A5, but it took several different tests to decide that it liked the Winchester Extended Range #5’s the best.
 I have an old single shot 20 gauge that loves a “Jebs” choke.
 There are a number of aftermarket choke tube companies that you can experiment with to find what works for you, along with plenty of shell manufacturers and loads.
 Don’t leave this to chance and don’t assume your gun shoots just like your friend’s.
 They all are a bit different.

 By knowing what your gun shoots best, you can have confidence when the moment of truth comes and you squeeze the trigger.

 Consider these Tips:

 - Write on each target so later if you need to know…you know

 - Don’t forget hearing/eye protection

 - Aim at the same place each time.
 (I prefer the area where the waddles meet feathers)

 - Know what your shotgun is capable of doing